afrazalamjr/KickPass-Proposal/proposal.md

 - Implement core smart contract functionalities on Ethereum.
 - Conduct rigorous internal testing of all functionalities.
 - Integrate IPFS for decentralized storage.
-- Deploy MVP on a testnet for initial user feedback.
+- Deploy MVP on a test net for initial user feedback.

-Team Details
-Teammates:

-aFRAZ ALAM

 ## Future Prospects and Conclusion